 Mekele Tigray, Ethiopia Travel Guide

 These churches are throughout the Tigray region, with a prominent cluster in the Gheralta Mountains, about 1.5 to A 3-hour car journey north of Mekelle.
-Over 120 rock-hewn churches, some from the 4th century, are carved into cliff faces and mountainsides.
+Over 120 rock-hewn churches, some from the 4th century, are etched into cliff faces and mountainsides.
 Many involve challenging climbs.

 They are known for their ancient frescoes, distinct architecture, and spiritual ambiance.
 Confirming current accessibility and safety with local operators before your visit is important.